brianreumere/porkbun-automatic-dns/README.md

 0,15,30,45 * * * * /home/brian/porkbun-automatic-dns/pbad -d example.net -r "@ www"
 ```

-The [ansible-role-porkbun-automatic-dns Ansible role](https://github.com/brianreumere/ansible-role-porkbun-automatic-dns) is also available if you want to deploy `pbad` via Ansible.
+The [porkbun-automatic-dns Ansible role](https://github.com/brianreumere/ansible-role-porkbun-automatic-dns) is also available if you want to deploy `pbad` via Ansible.

 The Porkbun API's rate limits are poorly documented, but allegedly are about [2 requests per second or 60 requests per minute](https://github.com/cullenmcdermott/terraform-provider-porkbun/issues/23#issuecomment-1366859999).
 The `pbad` script is hardcoded to sleep for 1 second before each API call.
 As long as you aren't updating an excessive number of records, you should be able to run `pbad` more frequently than every 15 minutes if needed.